minasghazaryan/MempoolListener/README.md

 1. **Connection Failed**
    - Check internet connection
-   - Verify mempool.space is accessible
+   - Verify your API key is correct
-   - Check firewall settings
+   - Check if you've exceeded your API rate limits

 2. **No Whale Alerts**
    - Verify threshold settings in `appsettings.json`
    - Check if thresholds are too high for current market activity
+   - Ensure your API key has sufficient permissions

 3. **High Memory Usage**
    - Monitor log file sizes